nsrau/azure-docs.it-it/articles/data-factory/data-migration-guidance-netezza-azure-sqldw.md

 ---
-title: Usare Azure Data Factory per migrare i dati da un server Netezza locale ad Azure
+title: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure
-description: Usare Azure Data Factory per eseguire la migrazione dei dati da un server Netezza locale ad Azure.
+description: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure.
 services: data-factory
 documentationcenter: ''
 author: dearandyxu